Medicaid Audits: Challenge the Findings, Not the Extrapolation Method!!

 I’m sure there are more reasons, but those are the most obvious.

-Posted on March 19, 2013, in DHHS, Division of Medical Assistance, Health Care Providers and Services, Legal Analysis, Medicaid, Medicaid Appeals, Medicaid Audits, North Carolina, OAH, Program Integrity, Reconsideration Reviews, Tentative Notices of Overpayment and tagged Health care provider, Jimmy John, Medicaid, Medicare, North Carolina, RAC, Recovery Audit Contractor, Tentative Notice of Overpayment.
+Posted on March 19, 2013, in Division of Medical Assistance, Health Care Providers and Services, Legal Analysis, Medicaid, Medicaid Appeals, Medicaid Audits, NC DHHS, North Carolina, OAH, Program Integrity, Reconsideration Reviews, Tentative Notices of Overpayment and tagged Health care provider, Jimmy John, Medicaid, Medicare, North Carolina, RAC, Recovery Audit Contractor, Tentative Notice of Overpayment.
 Bookmark the permalink.
 Leave a comment.